haiku/website/content/guides/booting.md

 If you previously had only one operating system installed on your computer, GRUB 2 may be configured to wait for the Shift key to be pressed while booting, otherwise no boot menu may be displayed at all, since Haiku is not automatically recognized as a bootable operating system.
 To force GRUB 2 to always display the selection menu, and to add the Haiku entry in such a way that it will not be removed when the GRUB 2 configuration file is regenerated, perform the following steps:

-  * Edit /etc/default/grub and make sure the line `GRUB_HIDDEN_TIMEOUT=0` is commented out.
+  * Edit /etc/default/grub and add or uncomment the following option: `GRUB_HIDDEN_TIMEOUT=0`
-  * Edit /etc/grub.d/40_custom and add the following entry
+  * Edit /etc/grub.d/40_custom and add __one of the following two entries__, depending on your system:

 ```
 # for BIOS systems
-menuentry "Haiku R1B1" {
+menuentry "Haiku" {
 	set root=(hd0,3);
 	chainloader +1
 }

 # for EFI systems
-menuentry "Haiku R1B1" {
+menuentry "Haiku" {
 	load_video
 	insmod part_msdos
 	insmod chain
-	search --fs-uuid --set=root <your-efi-partition-uuid>
+	search --fs-uuid --set=root <EFIBOOT partition UUID>
-	chainloader ($root)/<path-to-haiku-loader>
+	chainloader ($root)/EFI/BOOT/BOOTX64.EFI
 }
 ```

-Of course the partition in the entry (hd0,3) needs to point to the one where you actually installed Haiku.
-Now you can regenerate the boot menu configuration by issuing `sudo update-grub`
+Of course, the partition in the entries needs to point to the one where you actually installed Haiku.
+On Linux you can get the `UUID` values of all the partitions and disks in use by using the `sudo blkid` and `sudo fdisk -l` commands.

+<div class="alert alert-info">The EFI entry above assumes you've created the `EFIBOOT` partition and put the boot loader inside it as explained [in the official guide](/guides/uefi_booting).
+If you didn't, you need to check the path of the `chainloader` directive and fix accordingly.</div>

+On Ubuntu (and other Linux flavors), you can eventually customize the GRUB setup further in a GUI environment using __Grub Customizer__ and following this [getting started tutorial](http://tipsonubuntu.com/2018/03/11/install-grub-customizer-ubuntu-18-04-lts/).

+Finally, you can regenerate the boot menu configuration by issuing `sudo update-grub` and reboot.

 ### GRUB Legacy (version 0.97 and earlier)